-ENTSOG will in 2023 continue to participate in and contribute to the realisation of European Green Deal, including legislative initiatives within the 'Fit for 55' package, Hydrogen and Decarbonised Gas Market package and the REPowerEU action plan.
-ENTSOG will in particular focus on identified strategic topics such as Energy System Integration, specifically the development and planning of the EU hydrogen backbone via repurposing and retrofitting of existing pipelines, based on the revised TEN-E Regulation.
+ENTSOG will in 2024 continue to participate in and contribute to the realisation of European Green Deal, including legislative initiatives within the 'Fit for 55' package and the Hydrogen and Decarbonised Gas Market package.
+ENTSOG will in particular focus on supporting the gas TSO Members in implementation of key legislative files finalised in 2023, monitor the development of the Carbon Management Strategy and engage with stakeholders on the revision of the Electricity Market design and REMIT Regulation.
+ENTSOG's energy transition activities will continue to focus on two core topics:

+- Energy System Integration, to aim for an integrated energy market with gas, electricity and hydrogen, biomethane; and - 2.
+Decarbonisation of the gas grids, with focus on uptake of renewable and low-carbon gases as well as development and planning of the EU hydrogen backbone via repurposing and retrofitting of existing pipelines, based on the revised TEN-E Regulation.